-Governance at the national and provincial levels
+Governance at the national [and provincial] level[s]

-Currently, DoE and PED strategic plans guide what happens in the public FET Colleges sector.
+Currently, [DoE and PED] DHET strategic plan[s] guide what happens in the public [FET] TVET Colleges sector.
 However, these mechanisms are inadequate to ensure that the quality and quantity of services offered by the colleges respond to social and economic needs.

-The funding norms assign specific planning responsibilities and powers to the national, provincial and college levels.
+The funding norms assign specific planning responsibilities and powers to the national [, provincial] and college levels.
 At all levels, collaboration with relevant government organs as well the private sector is emphasised.
-Specifically, dedicated research into the cost of delivering programmes and into the optimal service delivery targets of the college sector as a whole is the responsibility of the DoE.
-PEDs are enjoined to work closely with colleges to develop and implement three-year strategic and performance plans for each college.
-Through this mechanism, national and provincial priorities are to be translated into funded activities run by the colleges.
+Specifically, dedicated research into the cost of delivering programmes and into the optimal service delivery targets of the college sector as a whole is the responsibility of the [DoE] DHET is to work closely with colleges to develop and implement three-year strategic and annual performance plans for each college.
+Through this mechanism[,] national [and provincial] priorities are to be translated into funded activities run by the colleges.